The Role of Oral Health in TMJ Disorders

 GUM DISEASE

 In adulthood, mouths become more alkaline (less acidic), and they tend to deposit minerals to form calculus (tartar) rather than dissolving minerals to form cavities.
 The gums of older people have usually receeded far from the bite table, leaving large spaces where food gets trapped and where plaque (the white paste of flour and water) can accumulate at the gumlines and between the teeth.
-When plaque remains undisturbed, it picks up minerals from saliva and hardens to form a structure much like a coral reef - with tunnels and crypts where bacteria can hide.
-This is the same material that your dentist scrapes off your teeth when you get them cleaned.
+When plaque remains undisturbed, it picks up minerals from saliva and hardens to form a crusty structure much like a coral reef - with tunnels and crypts where bacteria can hide.
+This is the material that your dentist scrapes off your teeth when you get them cleaned.

 RUBBER TIPS